 - How is the program unique or unusual?
 In what ways has the program been creative or innovative?

 - Describe the challenges you have overcome.

 - What impact has the program had?
 To what extent has it achieved its objectives?
 How have program outcomes been evaluated?

 - Define the ease of replicating this program in other educational settings.
 What advice would you give to others trying to replicate it?

-- Emailed submissions were to have been emailed to the National Office (email@example.com)
+- Email submissions should be sent to the National Office (email@example.com)